wp-plugins/launchkey/readme.txt

 You can always unpair any device at any time at: https://launchkey.com/unpair

 == Changelog ==

+= 0.2.0 =
+* Pair/Unpair accounts within the User Profile.
+Allow a User to remove their password and enable LaunchKey only login.

 = 0.1.3 =
 * Fixed Header Issue some installations were reporting.
 No new features at this time.